handong1587/handong1587.github.io/_posts/leisure/2015-08-29-short-comments-on-movies.md

 {{ page.title }}
 ================

-*Good Will Hunting (1997)*: I particularly like the scene whick Will Hunting goes up and raps on the glass to taunt that Harvard guy, *How do you like them apples?*
+*Good Will Hunting (1997)*: I particularly like the scene whick Will Hunting goes up and raps on the glass to taunt that Harvard guy, "How do you like them apples?"

 <img src="/assets/leisure/short-comments-on-movies/good_will_hunting_1997.png" width="800" />